gridsmartercities/aws-lambda-decorators/README.md

 validate_example('Hello!', '123456', {'a': {'b': 'c'}})
 ```

-Given the same function `validate_example`, a 400 exception is returned if at least one parameter does not validate:
+Given the same function `validate_example`, a 400 exception is returned if at least one parameter does not validate (as per the [extract](#extract) decorator, you can group errors with the group_errors flag):

 ```python
 validate_example('Hello!', 'ABCD')  # returns a 400 status code and an error message